gazebosim/docs/citadel/install_windows_src.md

      there is no Ignition install on your system.

-  2. If, in addition to not wanting to use the libraries, you're also trying to free up space, you can delete the entire workspace directory with:
+  2. If, in addition to not wanting to use the libraries, you're also trying to free up space, you can delete the entire workspace directory from within your `conda` environment with:

      ```bash
-     rm -rf ~/workspace
+     rm -rf <workspace_name>
      ```

   3. If you want to keep the source code, you can remove the